dominguezcelada/bamboohr-update-working-hours-automatically/README.md

 Automatically add working hours of an employee in [BambooHR](https://www.bamboohr.com/)

+# ⚠️ Unmaintained ⚠️

+My company stopped using BambooHR so this project is not maintained anymore

+---

 ## Context

 The [company](https://www.marfeel.com) I'm currently working for requires to fulfill a form every day of the month with the amount of hours worked in BambooHR platform.
 This is due the [new law](https://www.boe.es/diario_boe/txt.php?id=BOE-A-2019-3481) the Spanish government created a few months ago.